stanford-crfm/haliax/docs/rearrange.md

 ## Einops-style Syntax

-[einops](https://einops.rocks/) is a library for manipulating axes in a tensor.
-It is very powerful, combining splitting and merging axes with rearranging axes.
+[einops](https://einops.rocks/) is a powerful library for manipulating tensor shapes, generalizing `reshape`, `transpose`, and other shape-manipulation operations.
 Haliax provides a subset of its functionality (specifically `rearrange` and not `repeat` or `reduce`, which are less useful in named code).
 The syntax has been generalized to named tensors.